 Lisa’s “It’s in the Bag” Packing Tips

-- Pick clothes with wrinkle resistant fabric.
-Reversable options are also great.
+Pick clothes with wrinkle resistant fabric.
+Reversible options are also great.
 Versatility is key!

-- Use a packing list.
-I like to have a list out when I pack to make sure I don't forget anything such as passport or phone charger.
-One of the lists I have used with regularity can be found at Orangnized Home.
+Use a packing list.
+I like to have a list out when I pack to make sure I don’t forget anything such as passport or phone charger.
+One of the lists I have used with regularity can be found at Organized Home.

 I have to say in most cases we all tend to overpack.
 I know I certainly do.
 I can, however, proudly say I have never been over weight limit.
 Bonus, the space I save packing for the trip leaves me room for my vacation purchases.
 Who doesn’t like to get a bit of shopping in while on vacation?

 Lisa Rossmeissl is the owner of Boomerang Escapes, a home-based agency located in Old Bridge, New Jersey with agents in TN, MS, and WI.

 She has been a professional travel consultant since 2008 and specializes in Australia and the South Pacific.
 Australia, New Zealand, Tahiti, Fiji, and Cook Islands are among the specialist certificates she holds.
 Her agency’s focus is on creating custom itineraries with their client’s wants, desires, and budgets in mind.
 She and her planners believe in getting to know the traveler to ensure they have a vacation to remember.
 With each planner specializing in a different market area, Boomerang Escapes can offer a wide variety of leisure vacation planning.

 Leave a Reply